dejwk/roo_display/doc/programming_guide.md

 ##### Handling FILL_MODE_RECTANGLE

 If you looked carefully at the definition of the `Drawable` class before, you may have noticed that the difference between `drawTo()` and `drawInteriorTo` is that the former needs to respect the drawing context's fill mode.
 That is, in case of FILL_MODE_RECTANGLE, `drawTo()` needs to draw all pixels of the `extents()` rectangle - even those that are fully transparent.
-In some cases it is simple or even trivial (e.g. for objects that are naturally rectangular, such as images).
+In some cases it is simple or even trivial,  e.g. for objects that are naturally rectangular, such as images.
 In other cases it is difficult - which is why the default implementation is provided in the first place.
 The rule of thumb: if it is simple enough, override `drawTo()`; otherwise, override `drawInteriorTo()`.

 #### Drawing to the surface

 Using `DrawingContext` is simple and powerful, but it adds some CPU and memory overhead.
 In particular, the `DrawingContext` object is over 0.5KB in size, so it may add some pressure on your call stack usage.

-If all you need is draw some existing objects without applying any transformations, additional clipping, backgrounds, or any other goodies provided by the drawing context, you can use  `surface.drawObject()` instead:
+If all you need is to draw some existing objects without applying any transformations, additional clipping, backgrounds, or any other features provided by the drawing context, you can use  `surface.drawObject()` instead:

 ```cpp
   void drawInteriorTo(const Surface& s) const override {